tonig-evo/tutorial_python/README.md

 - How do you assign a variable?
 How do you print a variable?
 - What is the syntax to create
     - a list
-    - a tuple
     - a dictionary
-    - a set
 - How do you check for the existence of an element in
     - a list
-    - a tuple
     - a dictionary
-    - a set
 - How do you create
     - the union of a list
     - the intersection of a list